Right now, we're living in a golden age of theatre.

 What time do West End shows start and finish?

 Like with the price, this depends entirely on the show, and whether you've got a matinee or evening performance.
 Most shows run for two hours to two and a half hours, with a 15-minute interval.
-A matinee performance usually starts at 2:30pm, whereas the evening performances will begin around 7:30pm.
+A matinee performance usually starts at 2:30pm, whereas the evening performances will often begin around 7:30pm.

 West End show weekend breaks and hotel stays